mnasirkhan/backgroundVideo/README.md

 ============
 ## About
 ### What is backgroundVideo?
 backgroundVideo makes your HTML5 `<video>` behave like the CSS property `background-size: cover`, making it fully responsive and scaling to aspect ratio.
-Also includeed is an optional Parallax effect on the video.
-If you would like the Parallax effect to behave like `background-attachment: fixed` instead of Parallax, you can set `parallaxOptions.effect: 1`.
+Also included is an optional hardware accelerated parallax effect on the video.
+If you would like the parallax effect to behave like `background-attachment: fixed` instead of parallax, you can set `parallaxOptions.effect: 1`.

 ### Why is this plugin required?
 You may be aware of the CSS property `object-fill: cover`.
 Unfortunately, this is currently only supported in Chrome ([http://caniuse.com/#feat=object-fit](http://caniuse.com/#feat=object-fit)).
 This plugin will allow you to use a video as a responsive background.